scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/setting_up_flexnet.md

 hclFlexnetURL=https://hclsoftware.compliance.flexnetoperations.com
 ```

-If you have administrative rights to the [FlexNet Operations Portal](https://hclsoftware.flexnetoperations.com/flexnet/operationsportal) then you can retrieve the ID for your Cloud License Server(s) in **Devices** -> **Devices** view.
-You can also use this view to view and map entitlements to your Cloud License Server(s).
+If you have administrative rights to the [FlexNet Operations Portal](https://hclsoftware.flexnetoperations.com/flexnet/operationsportal) then you can retrieve the ID for your existing Cloud License Server(s) in **Devices** view.
+You may also use the **Devices** to create new Cloud License Servers and to manage the entitlements mapped to a given Cloud License Server.

 If your organization uses a locally installed license server, the url will include a domain specific to your organization or an IP address and port typically in the 27000-27009 range